Connecticut Issues Cease-and-Desist to Prediction Markets; Kalshi Countersues

 Photo By - Imagn Images.

-The Connecticut Department of Consumer Protection (DCP) has announced a trio of cease-and-desist orders in an effort to push back against unlicensed online gambling.
+The Connecticut Department of Consumer Protection (DCP) announced a trio of cease-and-desist orders in an effort to push back against unlicensed online gambling.

 Key Takeaways